Ivan Illich Dolgikh

-Career
+Life and career

 Born to a Russian peasant family, in Livensky Uyezd of Oryol Governorate, and educated at Moscow, Dolgikh joined the All-Union Communist Party (b) in 1931, and was appointed a lieutenant in the NKVD in Kharkiv Oblast in February 1936.
 According to former political prisoner Anton Antonov-Ovseyenko:

 Dolgikh was promoted to the rank of captain in November 1941, and appointed deputy head of the NKVD in Khabarovsk Krai.
 In 1945, he was appointed head of the NKVD in Khabarovsk Krai.
-He was head of Gulag in 1951-54.
+He was head of Gulag in 1951–54.
 In May 1954, he led the commission which opened negotiations with prisoners at the Kengir labour camp, in Kazakhstan, who had revolted and taken control of the camp.
 Dolgikh conceded to some minor demands, including the transfer of prison guards who were particularly hated, whilst forbidding food or medicines to be shipped to the camp.
 The rebellion was violently suppressed (unarmed people including women were crushed by T-34 tanks caterpillars) in June 1954.
-In 1955-56, Dolgikh was an inspector at the USSR Ministry of Internal Affairs.
+In 1955–56, Dolgikh was an inspector at the USSR Ministry of Internal Affairs.

-In 1956, shortly after Nikita Khrushchev had denounced the crimes of the Stalin era, in his Secret speech to the 20th Congress of the CPSU.
-Dolgikh was found guilty of 'flagrant violations of socialist law', sacked, stripped of his rank, and expelled from the Communist Party.
+In 1956, Nikita Khrushchev denounced the crimes of the Stalin era, in his Secret speech to the 20th Congress of the CPSU.
+Shortly afterward, Dolgikh was found guilty of 'flagrant violations of socialist law', sacked, stripped of his rank, and expelled from the Communist Party.